Towards Porting Operating Systems with Program Synthesis: and Language Definition

 \mypara{Registers} Registers are represented in the specification with the metavariable $r$, which stands for the underlying abstract identity of a register.
 Declaring a register, e.g., with $\ttlet\ttstate\ \ttx\ \ttcol\ \bvltyp{\ttC}$ as shown in \autoref{fig:tr_casp_types2}, allocates a fresh register $r$ and binds the variable \ttx to it.
 A subsequent declaration of the form $\ttlet\ \tty\ \ttcol\ \bvltyp{\ttC} = \ttx$ creates another variable \tty that refers to the same underlying register.
 One might think of registers as numbered internally.
 We use the form $\ttlet\ttstate\ \ttcontrol\ \ttx\ \ttcol\ \bvltyp{\ttC}$ to declare specific \textit{control} registers, which are treated differently by the framing rules.
 The additional keyword \texttt{dontgate} inhibits state gating for the register; this should be used for flags registers and anything similar that is implicitly used by all ordinary code.

 Some registers have associated with them a text form, which is declared separately and is the form an assembler expects to parse.
-The \synth uses this to extract an asssembly program from aquarium's internal representation.
+The \synth uses this to extract an assembly program from \casp's internal representation.
 It is referred to by attaching the suffix \strof{} to the/a register variable.
-As some registers are not directly addressable by the assembler (e.g., they might be subfields of some larger addressable unit or nonaddressable internal state), not all registers have a text form.
-This is not readily checked statically, at least not without introducing specific additional machinery, so invalid \strof{} references fail at assembly code extraction time.
+As some registers are not directly addressable by the assembler (e.g., they might be subfields of some larger addressable unit or non-addressable internal state), not all registers have a text form.
+This is not readily checked statically without additional information, so invalid \strof{} references fail at assembly code extraction time.

 The type of a register is \bvltyp{\ttC}, which is a register that holds a \ttC-bit bitvector.
 The bitvector value in question can be updated by assigning a new value; this is a statement ($\slAssign{\tte_1}{\tte_2}$) and can only happen in places where statements are allowed.
-The construction $\regderef{\tte}$ reads a register.
+The construct $\regderef{\tte}$ reads a register.

 The reader will note that the semantics rules for machines and declarations do not provide initial values for registers.
 Instead, executions are defined in terms of some initial register state (and also some memory state), which is required to have the right registers to match the machine definition.
 This allows reasoning about the execution of programs and program fragments in terms of many or all possible initial states.
 These issues are discussed further below.